Techtonique/nnetsauce/README.md

 Your contributions are welcome, and valuable.
 Please, make sure to __read__ the [Code of Conduct](CONTRIBUTING.md) first.
 If you're not comfortable with Git/Version Control yet, please use [this form](https://forms.gle/HQVbrUsvZE7o8xco8) to provide a feedback.

-In Pull Requests, let's strive to use [`black`](https://black.readthedocs.io/en/stable/) for formatting:
+In Pull Requests, let's strive to use [`black`](https://black.readthedocs.io/en/stable/) for formatting files:

 ```bash
 pip install black